green-fox-academy/myfirstapp-syllabus/week02/exercises/js-building-blocks.md

 # Basic building blocks in JavaScript

-Now lets see how can we do complex application with our variables and types
+Now lets see how can we do complex applications with our variables and types

 ## Building blocks